 But I wanted to see if it was really as important as Charlotte Mason said, and if my child would really love it as much as she said, (again, really?)

 Of course I went straight to the source: the PNEU programmes from the Charlotte Mason Digital Collection.

 The PNEU was the Parents' National Educational Union, the organization that Miss Mason began to administer her method and curriculum to both homeschools and later, physical schools.
 Every term they sent out not only the booklist with required pages but also exam questions that were to be sent back at the end of the term.

 I substituted my own books that I had used.
 While I used some of the books from those original PNEU programmes this last year, most of the books were my own choices.

 I couldn't just reuse her exam questions word for word.
 However, what I could do was use them as a model.

 I typed up a so I opened up a word document, substituted my own books, and went to work.

 How the exams actually went

 Every time I would ask my daughter a question she would cry, "I don't know anything!
 I don't remember anything!

-My stomach started churning and I thought there is no way that this is going to work.
-She can't remember anything.
+My stomach churned as I thought, "there is no way that this is going to work.
+She can't remember anything."